 RVs of all shapes and sizes line the sides of the airport strip.
-We arrived as a group of Escapers were finishing their meet up, and the Fulltime-Families were starting theirs AND the jeepers came in with all their models of jeeps and friends.
+We arrived as a group of Escapers were finishing their meet up, and the Fulltime-Families were starting their Easter Celebration meet up AND the jeepers came in with all their models of jeeps and friends.

 It’s Jeep Week in Moab, the biggest week of the year.

 I think every jeep in the world is in town enjoying the incredible off-roading you can do here.
 They don’t mind parading them up and down the strip.

 While the strip is nothing to get excited about, the surrounding mountain views are gorgeous.
 And those moon rises are something else.